Joeri157/thirdprojecttesting/README.md

 |I can add, edit and delete my own uploads
 |I'm able to search for uploaded/created content
 |I can comment on content
-|I can edit/ delete my comments
+|I can edit/ delete my comment

-## Features <hr>
+## Features

 ### Existing features
 -	The site is usable for guests and logged in users, however, some features are only useable to logged in users
--	The lasted uploaded post will be schown on the website.
+-	The lasted uploaded post will be shown on the website.

 #### Guests
+- Able to scroll through content
+- Able to see comments posted on content
--	They are able to use the search navigation to search for categories/posts, if the value that is put in matches any of the posts.
+- They are able to use the search navigation to search for categories/posts, if the value that is put in matches any of the content.
 - Have the option to sign up and create an account, they will need to fill in their details in order to use the website (First-Name, Last-Name, UserName, Password, etc)

 #### Members
+- Able to Create, Edit and Delete own uploads
--	They are able to Create, Edit and Delete their own comments and/or posts.
+- Able to Create, Edit and Delete own comments
--	They are able to upvote post or comments which they find the best/funniest etc.
+- Able to comment on other users their uploads
+- Able to add extra categorie if it didn't exist yet

 ### Future features
 -	Favorites; where people are able to check their uploads that they favored